Skylake-dev/Notes/Digital Forensics and Cybercrime/Digital Forensics and Cybercrime.md

 - compute hash of the source and copy to compare them (yes we need to recompute the original to ensure no modification happened)
 `dd if=/dev/sda conv=noerror,sync | sha256sum`
 `sha256sum /tmp/acquisition.img`
-It can be good to also compute SHA-1 and MD5 hashes for redundancy
+It can be good to also compute SHA-1 and MD5 hashes for redundancy.

 Challenges:
 - TIME